ShawnieBoy/magarena-scripts-builder/README.md

     private static final String IMAGE_UPDATE_ERROR_LOG = "SkippedInvalidImageScripts.log";

     // Required.
 Place this file in the INPUT_FOLDER.
     // It is obtained from mtgjson.com.
-It contains every card grouped by set. private static final String JSON_FILE = "AllPrintings.json";
+It contains card data keyed by card name. private static final String JSON_FILE = "AllPrintings.json";

     // Required.
 Place this file in the INPUT_FOLDER.